QuentinRCR/my_portfolio/README.md

 ## Description
 ### Goal
-The goal of this project is to create a web portfolio describing the compter science projects made partially or entirely by REY Quentin.
+The goal of this project is to create a web portfolio describing the computer science projects made partially or entirely by REY Quentin.

 ### How to use it?
 This is a React application.
 To launch it you need to have npm.Then go on the root directory and run